begin-again/nodejs-releases/electron/index.md

   - Enabled the V8 memory cage for external buffers.
 See electronjs.org/blog/v8-memory-cage for more details.
   - Refactored webContents.printToPDF to align with the Chrome Devtools implementation.
 - v22
   - Added WebContents input-event event.
     - Deprecated BrowserWindow scroll-touch-* events
   - The deprecated new-window event has been removed.
+- v23
+  - dropped support for windows 7, 8, & 8.1
+- v24
+  - `nativeImage.createThumbnailFromPath()` now takes `size` instead of `maxSize`
+- v25
+  - None Reported